-Finally, the majority of our experiments rely on energy consumption as outcome variable, i.e., we hypothesise that a nudge will reduce energy consumption.
-Moreover, other external parameters that have a significant impact on the result of the experiment, such as outside temperature, can be controlled for when inserted in a formula with small sample sizes (or through a covariate in regression analysis with large sample sizes).
+Finally, most of our experiments rely on energy consumption as outcome variable, i.e., we hypothesise that a nudge will reduce energy consumption.
+Moreover, other external parameters that have a significant impact on the result of the experiment, such as outside temperature, can be controlled for when inserted in a formula with small sample sizes (or as a covariate in regression analysis with large sample sizes).

 A significant confounding variable throughout all our experiments will be the weather.
 For example, sunny days might lead to less time spent indoor, with commensurate decreases in energy consumption.
 Likewise, extremely hot days might result in more time spent indoors with air conditioning, increasing consumption.
-While within subjects designs control for personal variability (i.e.: sensitivity to a particular nudge), the impact of the weather will remain.
-However, using an analytic approach such as multilevel modelling (described in section 7) we can eliminate random factors such as the weather.
+While within subjects' designs control for personal variability (i.e.: sensitivity to a particular nudge), the impact of the weather will remain.
 Moreover, for each mini-experiment (see Figure 8) data can be analysed separately as if it were a between subject design and thus controlling for the weather.